OpticAlpha870/trading-terminal-docs/docs/data-sources.md

 Live US Treasury yields for 2Y, 3M, 10Y, and 30Y maturities sourced from Treasury market data feeds.
 Refreshes every 60 seconds during market hours.
 UK Gilt 10Y and German Bund 10Y included for cross-market context.

 **FRED economic indicators**
 18 data series sourced directly from the [Federal Reserve Bank of St. Louis FRED API](https://fred.stlouisfed.org/).
-Each series updates on its official release schedule — monthly for most inflation and labor data, quarterly for GDP.
+Each series updates on its official release schedule: monthly for most inflation and labor data, quarterly for GDP.
 The terminal pulls the latest available value on each release date automatically.

 The 18 series covered: